diegoquintanav/dlt-tutorial/docs/0-introduction.md

 > There should be one-- and preferably only one --obvious way to do it.

 The docs show multiple ways to achieve the same, which can be confusing for users.
 Sometimes imports are missing, some explanations on usage are unclear, and there are inconsistencies in the examples provided.
+It feels chaotic at times.